jellysg/piscine-42-sg-july2023/rush02/readme.md

 # Rush 02 Index

 write_0_19
-- To write numbers from 0-19 (because they use the -teen suffix)
+- To write numbers from 0-19 (because they use the -teen suffix; e.g. sixteen, seventeen)

 write_20_99
-- To write numbers from 20-99 (using -ty + base number e.g. forty two)
+- To write numbers from 20-99 (using -ty + base number; e.g. forty two)

 write_100
 - To write the hundredths (usually appended with 10_19 or 20_99)